-Another great thing to do in Torremolinos is visit The Molino de Inca Botanical Gardens are a feast for all the senses and offers a zen taste of what Torremolinos has to offer.
-It's not just about beaches, after all.
+Another great thing to do in Torremolinos is visit The Molino de Inca Botanical Gardens.
+Here offers a feast for all the senses and offers a zen side to Torremolinos.

-With a natural spring running through the gardens, and a host of beautiful features, such as ponds and fountains to discover, kids will enjoy a day out here as much as adults.
+With a natural spring running through the gardens, and a host of beautiful features, such as ponds and fountains to discover, kids will enjoy a day out here just as much as adults.
 To keep the little ones amused, there is a small maze to navigate and 110 plant species to try and identify.
 It’s a paradise for nature lovers and over 15,500 square metres of tranquil spots to enjoy peace and quiet.